 Of course, history does not repeat itself; rather, it often rhymes.
 With numerous factors at play, the adoption of Bitcoin and other cryptocurrencies cannot be accounted for perfectly, but more and more people and institutions are taking ownership of digital assets and adopting blockchain technology.
 As with anything new, there are ups and downs, but the mass adoption of crypto is approaching us in much the same way as the internet did in the late 1990s.

-That being said, this adoption did lead to the dot-com crash of the early 2000s, as over-inflated publicly listed companies tanked under a drastic loss of consumer confidence.
+That being said, this rise in adoption did contribute to the dot-com crash of the early 2000s, as over-inflated publicly listed companies tanked under a drastic loss of consumer confidence.

 Crypto crashes vs the Dot Com crash of 2000